Huge-LQG

 The Huge Large Quasar Group, (Huge-LQG, also called U1.27) is a possible structure or pseudo-structure of 73 quasars, referred to as a large quasar group, that measures about 4 billion light-years across.
 At its discovery, it was identified as the largest and the most massive known structure in the observable universe, though it has been superseded by the Hercules–Corona Borealis Great Wall at 10 billion light-years.
-There are also issues about its structure (see Dispute section below).
+Its existence has been disputed.

 Discovery

 Roger G. Clowes, together with colleagues from the University of Central Lancashire in Preston, United Kingdom, had reported on January 11, 2013 a grouping of quasars within the vicinity of the constellation Leo.
 They used data from the DR7QSO catalogue of the comprehensive Sloan Digital Sky Survey, a major multi-imaging and spectroscopic redshift survey of the sky.
 They reported that the grouping was, as they announced, the largest known structure in the observable universe.
 The structure was initially discovered in November 2012 and took two months of verification before its announcement.
-News about the structure's announcement spread worldwide, and has received great attention on the scientific community.
+News about the structure's announcement spread worldwide, and has received great attention from the scientific community.